 You must take the correct number of tablets on the same day of the week.
 Take the pills exactly as your doctor tells you to.

 Methotrexate tablets are available in two strengths: 2.5 mg and 10 mg.
 Swallow the tablets with a glass of water.
 You can take methotrexate before or after food.

-If you forget to take a dose, take it as soon as you remember, if it is within two days of when you should have taken it.
+If you forget to take a dose, take it as soon as you remember if it is within two days of when you should have taken it.

 If you have missed a dose for more than two days, ask your doctor or clinic to tell you what to do.
 Never take two doses together to make up for the forgotten dose.

-You may be recommended to take folinic acid tablets while you are being treated with methotrexate.
+You may be recommended to take folinic acid tablets while being treated with methotrexate.
 This is to help reduce unwanted side effects.
 Your doctor will tell you what day (or days) of the week you can take it.

 How to get the most out of your treatment?

-You should try to keep your regular appointments with the doctor in charge of your case.
+It would help if you tried to keep your regular appointments with the doctor in charge of your case.
 This is so that your progress can be controlled.